 enable --now combines the persistent boot-time install step with the immediate start action.
 Use enable without --now when the service should wait until the next boot or until some other dependency starts it.

-7. Confirm that the service is loaded from the local unit path and running.
+7. Confirm that the manager loaded the local unit and that the service is active.

 8. Confirm that the workload is actually doing its job.

-An application-specific output file, socket, API response, or queue action is often a stronger proof than systemctl status alone because it shows the service logic is really running, not just that the process stayed alive.
+An application-specific output file, socket, API response, or queue action is a stronger proof than manager state alone because it shows that the service logic is actually running.

 If the file stays empty or the unit falls back to failed, inspect the recent journal with sudo journalctl -u custom-worker.service -n 20 –no-pager.